DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-03-01-round-1-research-findings.md

 ### Hypothesis 2

-We think users get confused when presented with different hour options We think this is because this is a brand-new service, and they don’t know how it works before using it So if we give users a link to the guidance and explain what the hours mean Then, users will feel better informed and confident about using the service and will know what hours to pick when presented with them.
+We think users get confused when presented with different hour options We think this is because this is a brand-new service, and they do not know how it works before using it So if we give users a link to the guidance and explain what the hours mean Then, users will feel better informed and confident about using the service and will know what hours to pick when presented with them.